sktime/sktime/CONTRIBUTING.md

 ## Areas of contribution

-We value all contributions - not just code.
+We value all kinds of contributions - not just code.
 We follow the [allcontributors specification](https://allcontributors.org) and recognise various types of contributions as described [here](https://allcontributors.org/docs/en/emoji-key).

-The following table gives an overview of key areas of contribution.
+The following table gives an overview of key contribution areas.

 | Area | Contribution |
 |---|---|